cookbook-ms/semantic_search_llm/README.md

 pip install -r requirements.txt
 ```

-4. Configure api keys for embedding and gpt responses in 'constants.py':
+4. Configure api for embedding and gpt responses in 'constants.py':

 5. [Optional] Precompute the embeddings for the items and queries.
 See 'embedding_items.ipynb' and 'embedding_queries.ipynb' for details.

-7. Run the Streamlit app:
+6. Run the Streamlit app:
 ```bash
 streamlit run main.py
 ```